moodle/devdocs/docs/guides/moodleapp/customisation/remote-themes.md

 First of all, Remote themes are only available for sites that purchased a Premium subscription for the Moodle App.
 You can check the different plans in [the Apps Portal](https://apps.moodle.com).
 If you want, you can follow the instructions in this document without purchasing a subscription and it will work in your development environment.

 In order to create your own theme, we recommend that you use the app from [master.apps.moodledemo.net](https://master.apps.moodledemo.net) and check the styles using the browser inspector.
 You can use any Chromium-based browser, but you should launch it with some special arguments.
-You can read more about that in the [[Using the Moodle App in a browser]] page.
-If you need to test a different version of the app, you can also use [integration.apps.moodledemo.net](https://integration.apps.moodledemo.net) for the latest development version or [[Moodle App Docker images|the Docker images]] for anything more specific.
+You can read more about that in the [Using the Moodle App in a browser](../development/app-in-browser) page.
+If you need to test a different version of the app, you can also use [integration.apps.moodledemo.net](https://integration.apps.moodledemo.net) for the latest development version or [the Docker images](../development/docker-images) for anything more specific.

 Once you have everything ready, you can configure your theme by going to "Site administration > Mobile app > Mobile appearance" in your site and setting the `mobilecssurl` field to a url pointing to a CSS file.
 This file can be placed inside your Moodle installation in your custom theme, inside a local plugin, or hosted elsewhere.